PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 ## Source code

-The best documentation is a simple source code.
+The best documentation is a simple source code.s

 The source code is contained in five files.
 To better understand it, see the following matrix: